coon-js/delorean/README.md

 ```

 ## How it works
-**@coon-js/delorean** is an npm tool that provides an additional transpiling layer on top of Sencha CMD with the help of
+**@coon-js/delorean** is an npm tool that provides an additional transpilation layer on top of Sencha CMD with the help of
 [**Babel**](httpy://babel.dev).

 ![](delorean_pipeline.png)